PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

 Using only a web browser, with [GitHub Pages](https://pages.github.com) and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) starter template, you can quickly and easily create a website with:

-- Sample posts, top navigation, author sidebar with social links, footer links, about page, and 404 page.
+- sample posts, top navigation, author sidebar with social links, footer links, about page, and 404 page
-- Paginated home page blog.
+- paginated home page blog
-- Archive pages for posts grouped by year, category, and tag.
+- archive pages for posts grouped by year, category, and tag
-- Site wide search.
+- site wide search

 {% capture notice-1 %}

 **Requirements:**
 All you need is a web browser and GitHub account.
 Sign in or [create an account](https://github.com/signup) at GitHub if you don't have one already.
+{% endcapture %}<div class="notice">{{ notice-1 | markdownify }}</div>

 No technical knowledge is required.

-{% endcapture %}<div class="notice">{{ notice-1 | markdownify }}</div>

 Continue reading to learn how.

 ## Clone the Starter Repo

-Use this form below to copy the starter template to your account:
+Using the form below, simply choose a name and click the **Create** button to copy the starter template to your account.

+You can change the name later.
+I named mine "mm" for these examples.

 * [Clone the Minimal Mistakes Starter Repo](https://github.com/mmistakes/mm-github-pages-starter/generate)